Born-Infeld Electrogravity and Dyonic Black Holes: Introduction

 Many modified gravity theories inspired by the BI action introduce matter fields following the standard prescription of minimal coupling in metric theories of gravity (MTG) \cite{MTG}.
 This approach ensures consistency with Einstein's equivalence principle \cite{Einstein_equivalence}, and splits the total action into a gravitational part and a matter part: $S_{\text{total}} = S_{\text{gravity}} + S_{\text{matter}}$.
 The matter sector is then constructed from the Minkowskian metric promoted to a curved spacetime metric $g_{\mu\nu}$, making use of covariant derivatives $\nabla_\mu$, and some minimal coupling prescription (which is not always free of ambiguities \cite{ambiguedades}).
 Explicitly, one writes $S_{\text{matter}} = S[g_{\mu\nu}, \psi_m, \nabla \psi_m]$, where $\psi_m$ generically denotes the matter fields.
 Perhaps for this reason, attempts to unify the matter and gravity sectors within a single determinantal action have received relatively little attention.
 To the best of our knowledge, the notable exception is the class of models proposed by Vollick in \cite{Vollick05}, who introduced an action of the form

-where $M_{\mu\nu}$ denotes a tensor constructed from matter fields, and $\epsilon$ and $\beta$ (the inverse of the Born-Infeld constant $b$) are coupling constants.
+where $M_{\mu\nu}$ denotes a tensor constructed from matter fields, and $\epsilon$ and $\beta$ are universal constants of the theory.
 For massive scalar fields one may take $M_{\mu\nu} = \partial_\mu \phi \partial_\nu \phi$, while for electromagnetic fields $M_{\mu\nu} = F_{\mu\nu}$.
 A construction of this type does not fit into the usual separation of matter and gravity in theories based on the principle of minimal coupling, which suggests that such models should eventually conflict with the experimental evidence supporting the equivalence principle.
 Nevertheless, Vollick showed that for $M_{\mu\nu} = \partial_\mu \phi \partial_\nu \phi$, the field equations coincide with those of GR minimally coupled to a free scalar field.
 For electromagnetic and fermionic fields, at the first non-trivial order in perturbations, one recovers the usual Einstein-Maxwell and Einstein-Dirac systems, indicating that such theories effectively reduce to an MTG representation at that order.

-The main purpose of this work is to investigate whether Born-Infeld electrogravity corrections can smooth or avoid the inherent singularities of GR solutions, while keeping the asymptotic behavior unchanged.
-For that purpose, we employ the gravito-electromagnetic Lagrangian by following the pioneering Vollick proposal (Eq. \eqref{eq:vollick}), recently revisited by Afonso et al \cite{afonso et al}, with $M_{\mu\nu}=F_{\mu\nu}$ and we deduce the field equation by varying the action \textit{\`{a} la} Palatini (see, for instance, \cite{Palatini}), where the connection and the metric are treated as independent variables.
-In particular, we analyze here a dyonic black hole, a spherically symmetric spacetime with both electric and magnetic charges, and find that the singularity is partially smoothed.

-The dynamical equations for the gravitational field reduce to Einstein's equations with a torsion-free, metric-compatible connection.
-In turn, the electromagnetic field equations admit two equivalent interpretations or pictures: (i) a standard Born-Infeld electrodynamics in an effective background geometry, or (ii) an anomalous Born-Infeld electrodynamics in the physical metric.
-This BI electrogravity ends up being equivalent to General Relativity sourced by the anomalous Born-Infeld field.
-Suggestively, this resembles the correspondence between modified gravity and General Relativity plus different matter fields \cite{rbg1,rbg2}.
-To the best of our knowledge, the formalism for relating both pictures is presented here for the first time.